Learn about The Dragon Band

 Some other courses besides band are double blocked but most academic courses are single blocked so they will take that class every other day.

-Varsity Marching Band is made up of three concert ensembles
+Legacy is made up of two concert ensembles

 Wind Ensemble, our top band meets every day during the first block, periods 1 (A days) and 5 (B days)